After Effects Animations

-Export your animation in .json
+Export your animation in JSON with Bodymovin plug-in

 Open your project in After Effect.

-Go to Windows > Extensions and open the Bodymovin plug-in.
+Extensions and open the

 Select the composition you wish to export and choose a destination folder.

-Click on the Render button to see the rendering of the composition and preview your animation.
+Render button to see the rendering of the composition and preview your animation.

 Go to the destination folder and find your animation in .json format.
 If you had images, you also have an Images folder.